yurug/coqepit/README.md

-- Create an account on [GitHub](http://github.com) and send your login by email to `yrg@pps.univ-paris-diderot.fr` so that we can give your permissions to push on the repository.
+- Create an account on [GitHub](http://github.com) and send your login by email to `yrg@pps.univ-paris-diderot.fr` so that we can give you the permissions to push on the repository.

 - Make sure the `git` control version system is installed on your system.